 2020 Democrats weigh in on Nike's Betsy Ross shoe controversy: ‘They are right to listen’

-Several Democratic 2020 presidential hopefuls weighed in Thursday on Nike’s decision to pull sneakers that featured the iconic Betsy Ross flag, after NFL athlete Colin Kaepernick reportedly said the design was apt to offend some.
+Democratic 2020 presidential hopefuls weighed in Thursday on Nike’s decision to pull sneakers that featured the iconic Betsy Ross flag, after NFL athlete Colin Kaepernick reportedly said the design was apt to offend some.

 “I think Nike listened to its customers and realized that their approach was going to be received negatively by a lot of people they care about, and they are right to listen and admit when they are wrong,” Sen. Kirsten Gillibrand, D-N.Y., said at a parade in Amherst, N.H.